Refined unramified cohomology of schemes: Definition of refined unramified cohomology and simple consequences

 \section{Definition of refined unramified cohomology and simple consequences}

-In this section, we fix a constructible category $\VV$ of Noetherian schemes as in Definition \ref{def:V}.
-We further fix a ring $R$ and a twisted Borel--Moore cohomology theory $H^\ast(-,A(n))$ on $\VV$ with coefficients in a full subcategory $\mathcal A\subset \Mod_R$, as in Definition \ref{def:Borel--Moore-cohomology}.
+In this section, we fix a constructible category $\VV$ of Noetherian schemes, see Definition \ref{def:V}.
+We further fix a ring $R$ and a twisted Borel--Moore cohomology theory $H^\ast(-,A(n))$ on $\VV$ with coefficients in a full subcategory $\mathcal A\subset \Mod_R$, see Definition \ref{def:Borel--Moore-cohomology}.
+In particular, (\ref{ax:pushforward})--(\ref{ax:normalization}) hold true.

 For $X\in \VV$ we write $F_jX:=\{x\in X\mid \codim(x)\leq j \} $, where $\codim(x):=\dim (X)- \dim(\overline{\{x\}})$.
 We then define